zcestkc/ContactForm/README.md

 ### About The Project

 This is a form application built with HTML & CSS and JavaScript for the front and PHP for serving the form and then process the form submission and to email the contents of the form back to the user that fills it in.
-It is written in plain vanilla script without using any frameworks or libraries. <b>Note: it might take very long to receive the email due to the server speed of my hosting website, speed might differ depending which hosting website you use.</b>
+It is written in plain vanilla script without using any frameworks or libraries. <b>Note: it might take very long to receive the email due to the server speed of my hosting website, speed depends on hosting website you use.</b>

 ### Built With